azkiflay/terraform/README.md

 <figcaption><strong>Figure 8: </strong> Elastic Load Balancer (ELB) </figcaption>
 </figure>

 Eight resources were added as shown by Terraform's message.
-As can been from the AWS Instnace list, **five** EC2 instances were created based on the configurations discussed earlier.
+As can been from the AWS Instance list, **five** EC2 instances were created based on the configurations discussed earlier.
 Additionally, Terraform displayed the domain name of the load balancer as an output, namely, **alb_dns_name = "moodle-alb-1322738834.us-east-1.elb.amazonaws.com"** as can be seen in Figure 8.

 The implication is that all the five EC2 instances in the cluster can be accessed using the single domain name.
 You can put the domain name of the load balancer (**moodle-alb-1322738834.us-east-1.elb.amazonaws.com**) on your browser to test the web server.
 You should be able to get a "Hello, World" message.